E-Navigation: Background

 An input paper to IMO’s Maritime Safety Committee’s 81st session in 2005 from Japan, Marshall Islands, the Netherlands, Norway, Singapore, the United Kingdom and the United States identified that there was a clear need to equip the master of a vessel, and those responsible for the safety of shipping ashore, with modern proven tools to make marine navigation and communications more reliable and thereby reduce errors − especially those with a potential for loss of life, injury, environmental damage and undue commercial costs.

 It also identified that more substantial and widespread benefits for states, shipowners and seafarers could be expected to arise from the increased safety at sea, which was identified as the core objective of e-navigation.

 Also according to the United Kingdom’s Marine Accident Investigation Branch, navigational errors and failures, including those of the human element, had been significant in over half of the incidents meriting a full investigation between 2002 and 2005.
 The input paper also noted that accidents related to navigation continue to occur despite the development and availability of a number of ship- and shore-based technologies that improve situational awareness and decision-making.
 These include the Automatic Identification System (AIS), Electronic Chart Display and Information System (ECDIS), Integrated Bridge Systems/Integrated Navigation Systems (IBS/INS), Automatic Radar Plotting Aids (ARPA), radio navigation, Long Range Identification and Tracking systems (LRIT), Vessel Traffic Service (VTS) and the Global Maritime Distress Safety System (GMDSS).

 It was therefore proposed to add a new item on e-navigation to the work programme of the Sub-Committee on Safety of Navigation (NAV) and also to that on Radiocommunications and Search and Rescue (COMSAR).
 The aim was to develop a strategic vision for the utilization of existing and new navigational tools, in particular electronic tools, in a holistic and systematic manner. e-navigation can thereby help reduce navigational accidents, errors and failures by developing standards for an accurate and cost-effective system that would make a major contribution to the IMO’s agenda of safe, secure and efficient shipping on clean oceans.

 Human element, training and harmonization

-The last decades have seen huge developments in technology within navigation and communication systems.
-Sophisticated and advanced technology is developing rapidly.
-Mariners have never had more technological support systems than today and therefore there is a need to coordinate systems and more use of harmonised standards.
-Although ships now carry Global Navigation Satellite System (GNSS) and will soon all have reliable Electronic Chart Displays and Information Systems (ECDIS), their use on board is not fully integrated and harmonised with other existing systems and those of other ships and ashore.
-At the same time it has been identified that the human element, including training, competency, language skills, workload and motivation are essential in today’s world.
-Administrative burden, information overload and ergonomics are prominent concerns.
-A clear need has been identified for the application of good ergonomic principles in a well-structured human machine interface as part of the e-navigation strategy.
+Modern systems have demonstrated improved developments in technology with regards to navigation and communication systems.
+As a result, mariners may have access to sophisticated technological support systems, which furthers the need to use coordinate systems and increase use of harmonised standards.
+Although most ships now carry Global Navigation Satellite System (GNSS), and all have reliable Electronic Chart Displays and Information Systems (ECDIS), their use on board is not fully integrated and harmonised with other existing systems.
+It has been identified that human elements (including training, competency, language skills, workload and motivation) are essential to consider; Administrative burden, information overload and ergonomics are prominent concerns in regards to human users.
+A need has been identified for the application of good ergonomic principles in a well-structured human machine interface as part of the e-navigation strategy.